sld/naive_bayes/README.md

 # NaiveBayes

 Multinomial Naive Bayes.

-Also includes ROSE smoothing which turned off by default.
+Also includes ROSE smoothing which described in "Smoothing Multinomial Naïve Bayes in the Presence of Imbalance"  Alexander Y. Liu, Cheryl E. Martin.

 ## Installation